 Both requests using “because” made the people already making copies more than 50 percent more likely to comply.
 Interestingly, even the second phrasing — which could be reinterpreted as “May I step in front of you to do the same exact thing you’re doing?” — was effective.
 The phrasing indicated that the stranger asking for a favor was at least being considerate about it, the study suggested.
 “Persuasion wasn’t driven by the reason itself,” Berger notes, “It was driven by the power of the word: because.”
 Have you noticed any reactions when you justify requests with “because”?
 To join the conversation, click "comments" above.
 We would love hear about your experience with this one, magic word!
 Learn more about creating a habit around masterful communication with our online learning courses awarded International Gold for Best Hybrid Learning of 2022.
 While disagreeing may be uncomfortable, research tells us that diverse thinking is far more likely to lead to progress, innovations and breakthroughs than “nice” conversations where people hide what they really think.
 But how do you foster productive debate on your team?
 Writing in the Harvard Business Review, Shane Snow, author of Dream Teams: Working Together Without Falling Apart, offers four tips:

-How have you rehearsed for important presentations?
-To join the conversation, click "comments" on comments above.
-We'd love to hear your feedback!
+How do you keep a debate on track when it seems to be veering?
+To join the conversation, click "comments" above -- we'd love to hear from you!
 Learn more about creating a habit around masterful communication with our online learning courses awarded International Gold for Best Hybrid Learning of 2022. |

 Archives

-September 2024
+December 2024

 Categories